PMSF OPERATIONS STAFF

 Director of Family Support

-As Family Support Specialist, Carla D’Imperio brings a background in education as well as her own experience caring for her child with Phelan-McDermid syndrome, her son, Matthew (age eight).
+As Director of Family Support, Carla D’Imperio brings a background in education as well as her own experience caring for her child with Phelan-McDermid syndrome, her son, Matthew (age eight).
 Carla is a graduate of Boston University and Pace University, and she completed her bilingual studies in Spanish at Universidad Autónoma de Madrid.
 She worked as a middle school teacher in New York City followed by a number of years as a program director then a managing director for Teach For America.
 Carla’s professional background and personal experience as an advocate, volunteer, and provider of peer-to-peer support is a true asset to our community.
 Her sensitivity and first-hand knowledge of the challenges and joys of living with Phelan-McDermid syndrome guide her as she helps to provide support programs and resources to our families worldwide.

 My eight-year-old son Matthew is my “why”.
 Everything we are accomplishing at PMSF from research initiatives to caregiver support groups is to help individuals like my Matthew and families like my own family.
 I love supporting our beautiful families as we walk through the challenges of caring for someone with Phelan-McDermid syndrome side-by-side.
 I can’t think of any more valuable work I could take on with individuals like my sweet Matthew at the heart of the mission.